KumananMahalingam/University_Hub/README.md

 # University_Hub
 UniversityHub was created to make the university search process easier for high school students.
-Nowadays it is very difficult to get information on university life, the environemnt, dorms , food, etc. and UniversityHub aims to limit the time spent on this search by collecting all the necessary data on a single website.
+Nowadays it is very difficult to get information on university life, the environment, dorms , food, etc. and UniversityHub aims to limit the time spent on this search by collecting all the necessary data on a single website.

 <img width="1022" height="746" alt="Screenshot 2025-10-17 204031" src="https://github.com/user-attachments/assets/a2d41602-7d82-4e31-ae02-43412bfe46dd" />